rodalton/call-analytics/README.md

 ---

 ### 1. Create the required IBM Cloud services
-Create an instance of each of these services on IBM Cloud;
+1.1 Create an instance of each of the following services on IBM Cloud.
+From the IBM Cloud Catalog create:
-- IBM Cloud Object Storage
-    - Create a bucket to store files and note the associated endpoint URL
 - Speech to Text
 - Tone Analyzer
 - Natural Language Understanding
 - Db2 Warehouse on Cloud
+- IBM Cloud Object Storage
+	- Note: also create an IBM COS bucket to store call recordings (.wav files) and note the associated endpoint URL

 ### 2. Build from source
-Clone this GitHub repository to your local machine
+2.1 Clone this GitHub repository to your local machine.
+Open a terminal window and issue the following command:
 ```
 git clone https://github.com/rodalton/call-analytics.git
 ```

-If needed, open the `resource.properties` file and update the IBM Cloud Object Storage endpoint details to align with the location of your IBM COS instance.
-See IBM Cloud Object Storage below to understand how this property is used.
+2.2 Open the `resource.properties` file on your local machine and update the IBM Cloud Object Storage endpoint details (if needed) to align with the location of your IBM COS instance.
+These endpoint details are used by our web-app when reading files from the IBM COS bucket created in Step 1 above.

-Build the WAR file to deploy to IBM Cloud
+2.3 Next we'll build the WAR file that we'll later push to IBM Cloud.
+From a terminal window, issue the following command:
 ```
 mvn clean install
 ```
 ### 3. Create the db schema
 Use the SQL from the `db2.ddl` file to build a db schema.

-Open the Db2 Warehouse on Cloud service created earlier, open the console and use the Run SQL option to build the schema.
+3.1 Open `db2.ddl` with a text editor and copy the content.
+Next, open the Db2 Warehouse on Cloud service created earlier, open the console and use the Run SQL option to build the schema.

 See Db2 Warehouse on IBM Cloud below for more information on our database structure.

 ### 4. Create an IBM COS alias
-An IBM COS instance is global and Cloud Foundry apps require a regional alias for an IBM COS service before a CF app can bind to the service.
-In order to bind our IBM COS service to our web-app, we'll first create a regional alias for our IBM COS service.
+An IBM COS service instance is global on IBM Cloud.
+Cloud Foundry apps require a regional alias for an IBM COS service before a CF app can bind to the service.

+4.1 In order to bind our IBM COS service to our web-app, we'll first create a regional alias for our IBM COS service.

 From a terminal window, issue the following command
 ```